 Ted Nitz, Deacon

-Ted Nitz serves as Deacon at St. James and Archdeacon for the Diocese of Spokane.
-Ted also teaches courses at Gonzaga University, including Middle Eastern, Islamic, and modern European history, and he serves as Director of International Studies.
+Ted Nitz serves as Deacon at St. James.
+Before his retirement, Ted taught in the History Department at Gonzaga University, including courses on Middle Eastern, Islamic, and modern European history.

 History of St. James in Pullman